Scarpy9998/Beep-os/README.txt

 6. This guide does not supersede the other tips in this file.
 To be honest, I was too lazy to rewrite everything just for the guide

+7. Once you've made sure everything is working, I recommend deleting all the junk—for example, my personal logs and mentions of “Zapyataya” in the messages.

 Future Plans